juliengol/BAN400/README.md

 The app consists of a user interface, *ui*, deciding how we want the app to look like, and a server, *server*, being the function of how to get the desired output.
 The server function consists of the three parameters input, output, and session.
 The app is opened by running `shiny::shinyApp(ui = ui, server = server)`

-In order to make the app and markdown tab work, you need to download the Markdown.Rmd file found in the GitHub-folder, and push the "knit" button in Rstudio *before* running the app.
+In order to make the app and markdown tab work, you need to download the Markdown.Rmd file found in the zip-folder, and push the "knit" button in Rstudio *before* running the app.